djangopackages/djangopackages/docs/faq.rst

 * Don't do it.
 * We won't accept pull requests for it.
+* We won't help you debug **anything** if we discover you are deploying or developing using buildout.

 Why don't you have install instructions for BSD?
 Or Debian?
 Or Windows XP?
 --------------------------------------------------------------------------

-If you are using something else besides Ubuntu, Mac OS X 10.6, or Windows 7, you obviously have mad skills.
 We have a very successful installation story for development on three very common operating systems and production hosting is assumed to be on Ubuntu.
 Trying to support more than those operating systems is a HUGE amount of time taken away from making improvements - especially since the core developers insist on testing everything themselves.

+If you are using something else besides Ubuntu, Mac OS X 10.6, or Windows 7, **you obviously have mad skills**.

+Therefore, if you do insist on using an unusual operating system, expect to do it on your own.

 What happened to the fixtures?
 I want to fire up SQLite!
 --------------------------------------------------------